loreanvictor/callbag-jsx/docs/md/index.md

 > >
 > > <div align="center"><img src="/docs/assets/callbag-jsx-dark-banner.svg" width="300px"/></div>

-`callbag-jsx` is a minimalist UI library using JSX for templating and [callbags](https://github.com/callbag/callbag) for modeling reactivity.
+`callbag-jsx` is a minimalist UI library using JSX for layouts and [callbags](https://github.com/callbag/callbag) for reactivity.
 No virtual DOM, no dirty model checking, no compile time invalidations, or any other magic tricks.

 ```tsx